 - Your last SA tax bill is less than £1,000, and

-- You have already paid the tax you owe on at least 80% of your income.
+- You’ve already paid 80% or more of the tax you owe on your income.
 For example, you have tax deducted at source through your tax code on your salary.
 On the other hand, your bank may have already deducted tax on your interest income.

 When do you pay HMRC Self Assessment POA?

 As part of your income tax return, you may need to pay Capital Gains Tax (CGT).
-This may apply of if you have made any capital gains.
-You may also need to pay Class 4 National Insurance (NI) if you are self-employed.
+This may apply if you’ve made any capital gains.
+You may also need to pay Class 4 National Insurance (NI) if you’re self-employed.
 Basically, the payments on account (Self Assessment) are calculated on the previous year’s Income Tax bill only.
 Key to note, your contractor POA doesn’t include any amount you owe for CGT or Class 4 NI.

 Therefore, when paying Self Assessment tax, the amounts you pay are on account of next year’s Self Assessment tax bill.
-The SA first payment on account is due on 31 January, before the end of the current tax year.
-The second HMRC SA payment on account is due by 31 July, after the end of the current tax year.
-Once you complete your tax return for the following year, you will make a Self Assessment balancing payment.
+The balancing payment from the previous year and SA first payment on account are due by midnight on 31 January.
+The second HMRC SA payment on account is due by midnight on 31 July.
+Once you complete your tax return for the next tax year, you’ll be due to make a Self Assessment balancing payment by the following 31 January.
 On the other hand, you may be due a refund.
-This will be the case if it turns out you have paid too much tax via POA.
+This’ll be the case if it turns out you have paid too much tax via POA.

 Payments on account -how do they work -an example

-You may be paying HMRC Self Assessment payments on account as set out above, and you are earning less in the current tax year than in the previous year.
-Therefore, you will need to consider if you should apply for a HMRC payment on account reduction.
-As a result, you will pay the reduced payments on account to HMRC instead.
+You may be paying HMRC Self Assessment payments on account as set out above, and you’re earning less in the current tax year than in the previous year.
+Therefore, you’ll need to consider if you should apply for a HMRC payment on account reduction.
+As a result, you’ll pay the reduced payments on account to HMRC instead.

 You can ask HMRC to reduce your POA (please see below) to make a reduction.
-If you do not request any reduction, HMRC will assume that you will have earned earn at the same rate in 2023/24 as you did in 2022/23.
+If you don’t request a reduction, HMRC will assume that you’ll have earned earn at the same rate in 2023/24 as you did in 2022/23.

-The above may come as somewhat of a shock when you are new to the contracting world.
+The above may come as somewhat of a shock when you’re new to the contracting world.
 However, this is how the system operates.
 Therefore, when paying your Self Assessment, you must budget for paying tax on account of the following year when you start out contracting.